Thesis Committee Member(s)

 School of Computer & Information Science

 Number of Pages

 Timely access to data is one of the most important requirements of database management systems.
 Having access to data in acceptable time is crucial for efficient decision making.
 Tuning inefficient SQL is one of the most important elements of enhancing performance of databases.
 With growing repositories and complexity of underlying data management systems, maintaining decent levels of performance and tuning has become a complicated task.
 DBMS providers acknowledge this tendency and developed tools and features that simplify the process.
 DBAs and developers have to make use of these tools in the attempt to provide their companies with stable and efficient systems.
 Performance tuning functions differ from platform to platform.
 Oracle is the main DBMS provider in the world, and this study focuses on the tools provided in all releases of their software.
 A thorough literature analysis is performed in order to gain understanding of the functionality and assessment of each tool is performed.
 It also provides insight into factual utilization of tools by gathering responses through the use of an online survey and an analysis of the results.

 Colorado (state); Denver (county); Denver (inhabited place)

 © Katarzyna Dobies

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Dobies, Katarzyna Marta, "Evaluation of Sql Performance Tuning Features in Oracle Database Software" (2013).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 220.